luimu64/Aviewer/README.md

 # Aviewer

-Simple GUI for watching anime from gogoanime with mpv made with python.
+Simple GUI for watching anime from gogoanime with mpv.

 ## Installation/Running
 ### Linux